 Each requirements class, requirement and recommendation is identified by a unique identifier.
-This allows cross-referencing of class membership, dependencies, and links from each conformance test to the requirements tested.
+This allows cross-referencing of class membership, dependencies and links from each conformance test to the requirements tested.
 Appended to a base URI that identifies the specification as a whole, it enables the construction of a complete URI for identification in an external context.

 The entire Requirements and Conformance Structure, consisting of the individual requirements and definitions together with the information on how these are linked together for the creation of Requirements and Conformance classes, will be exposed in a machine actionable format (such as the one provided by the OGC Definitions Server).